valid4j/valid4j/src/site/markdown/concepts.md

 input or all kind of data which originates from an external source.

-Anticipated or foreseeable error conditions shall be handled by fault tolerance code, eg filesystem full or all kind of conditions that originates from an external source.
+Anticipated or foreseeable error conditions shall be handled by fault tolerance code, eg file system full or all kind of conditions that originates from an external source.

-# Contracts and inheritence
+# Contracts and inheritance

 LSP.
 Preconditions may be weakened for subclasses.
 Postconditions may be strengthened for subclasses.
 (it's not as easy as to say that contracts can simply be inherited by subclasses)

 * It must always be possible to replace a base-class with any sub-class.
-* Think Liskovs Substitution Principle (LSP).
+* Think Liskov's Substitution Principle (LSP).
 SubClass is-a BaseClass.
 * Subclasses may have weaker preconditions, but not stronger.
 * Subclasses may have stronger postconditions, but not weaker.

-It's alright for subclasses to require less from its client than the baseclass.
+It's all right for subclasses to require less from its client than the base class.
-It's alright for subclasses to ensure more to its clients than the baseclass.
+It's all right for subclasses to ensure more to its clients than the base class.

-Subclasses must not require more from their clients than the baseclass.
+Subclasses must not require more from their clients than the base class.
-Subclasses must not ensure less to its clients than the baseclass.
+Subclasses must not ensure less to its clients than the base class.

 # Contracts and multi-threading